LePhenix47/Lahouiti_Younes_13_26012023/README.md

  const MAX_32_BIT_UNSIGNED_INTEGER = 2_147_483_647;
  ```

+## 3.3 Trivial information
-This project has a responsive design and a dark/light theme
+This project has:

+ - A responsive design
+ - A dark/light theme